 Susanne Mandrup is Professor at Department of Biochemistry and Molecular Biology, University of Southern Denmark, Director of Center of Excellence in Functional Genomics and Tissue Plasticity (ATLAS) and head of the Functional Genomics & Metabolism Research Unit.
 In addition, she is Chair of Biochemistry and Molecular Biology in the Danish Institute of Advanced Study.

-Susanne Mandrup has been Professor at Department of Biochemistry and Molecular Biology, University of Southern Denmark since 2008.
-She obtained her PhD in Biochemistry from Odense University in 1992 and worked as a post doc among others in Prof. M. Daniel Lane’s group, Department of Biological Chemistry, Johns Hopkins University, Baltimore 1995-96.
-In 1996 she was recruited back to Odense as Assistant Professor, and in 1999 she was promoted to Associate Professor.
+Susanne Mandrup obtained her PhD in Biochemistry from University of Southern Denmark (former Odense University) in 1992 and worked among others as a post doc in Prof. M. Daniel Lane’s group, Department of Biological Chemistry, Johns Hopkins University, Baltimore 1995-96.
+In 1996, she was recruited back to Odense as Assistant Professor and has since 2008 been full professor.

 Head of research: Professor Susanne Mandrup

 Postdoc Anitta KInga Sarvari